INCATools/table-editor/README.md

 The `table-editor` app is designed so that the URL pointing to the app can be amended with an optional `url` parameter that points to a XSV file, subject to the same restrictions as Load URL above.
 For example, suppose this app is hosted on [https://github.com/INCATools/table-editor](https://github.com/INCATools/table-editor) and a desired Table file is hosted on [http://www.example.com/MyTableFile.gv](http://www.example.com/MyTableFile.gv).
 Then the following URL will launch the table-editor app and cause it to load and render the specified file:

 > [https://github.com/INCATools/table-editor?url=http://www.example.com/MyTableFile.gv](https://github.com/INCATools/table-editor?url=http://www.example.com/MyTableFile.gv)

+### Planned improvements

+It is our intention to wire this directly into GitHub such that raw CSV/TSV can be checked out and edited, followed by a configurable action (whether a direct commit to master or a pull request).

 ## Requirements to build